ChristianShada/Stock_Analysis/README.md

 ### Results: ###

 &emsp;&emsp;&emsp;&emsp;&emsp;I know it seemed like just a little bit of time, however if you are running a large amount of code, it might mean the difference between making your deadline or not.
 In our case, it wasn't very much time and computers can run at amazing speeds.
+You can see in a side by side of each of th years 2017 and 2018 that the time difference was very different and helps support my findings.